chopdicemince/chopdicemince.github.io/_posts/2018-08-05-objective-c.md

 1. A header file has the extension ".h" ("header").
 It contains instance variables and method signatures.

-2. An implemntation file has the extension ".m" ("implementation").
+2. An implementation file has the extension ".m" ("implementation").
 It contains method bodies.

 The keywords ```@property``` defines three things: an instance variable, a getter, and a setter.